Researchers published the study covered in this summary on researchsquare.com as a preprint that has not yet been peer reviewed.

 The study received no commercial funding.

-This is a summary of a preprint research study, "Association between visceral adiposity index and bone mineral density: an NHANES study,” by researchers at the Affiliated and the Second Affiliated Hospitals of Nanjing University of Chinese Medicine, Nanjing, China, published on Research Square and provided to you by Medscape.
-The study has not yet been peer reviewed.
-The full text of the study can be found on researchsquare.org.
+This is a summary of a preprint research study, "Impact of Hypoglycemia at the Time of Hospitalization for Heart Failure From Emergency Department on Major Adverse Cardiovascular Events With and Without Type 2 Diabetes," written by researchers at The Catholic University of Korea in Seoul on Research Square provided to you by Medscape.
+This study has not yet been peer reviewed.
+The full text of the study can be found on researchsquare.com.